€14.95

 - Have direct performance control over these parts with a controller;

-After the past years of creating the mapping, experimenting and playing gigs with this setup and method, I can say it gives me a lot of performance possibilities and freedom to create a certain energy with different musical elements, it gives grip to perform.
+After the past years of creating the mapping, experimenting and playing gigs with this setup and method, I can say it gives me a lot of performance possibilities and freedom to create a certain energy with different musical elements, it really gives me grip to perform.

-GRIP2 MAPPING V1.3.2 summary
+GRIP2 v1.3 summary

 Versatile hybrid DJ performance mapping for Akai APC40 Mk2 – Traktor Pro 3 and Traktor Pro 4.

-- 4 Pattern Players with each 4 Knobs, 4 buttons and 16 pads to manually control all Pattern Player steps, including full Led feedback;
+• 4 Pattern Players with each 4 Knobs, 4 buttons and 16 pads to manually control all Pattern Player steps, including full Led feedback of 2 × 16 Pattern Players steps simultaneously (drumcomputer style);

 APC40 setup size is less then 1 CDJ and fits in your backpack.
 Functionality of the GRIP2 mapping is more then 4 CDJ's..?
 The price of 4 CDJ's is..